ryanrfq/ryanrfq.github.io/README.md

 # Personal Portfolio
 My personal portfolio.
-The goal is to make a portfolio website without using any framework or library.
+The goal is to make a portfolio website with minimum use of frameworks or libraries.